Executive Director for Drug Prevention, Treatment and Enforcement

-On January 9, 2017, Governor Eric Holcomb appointed Jim McClelland to the newly-created position of Executive Director for Drug Prevention, Treatment, and Enforcement for the State of Indiana.
+In January 2017, Governor Eric J. Holcomb appointed Jim McClelland to the newly-created position of Executive Director for Drug Prevention, Treatment, and Enforcement for the State of Indiana.
 He reports directly to the Governor and also chairs the Indiana Commission to Combat Drug Abuse.
-In May 2017, Jim McClelland presented Governor Eric J. Holcomb’s strategic approach to attacking the state’s drug epidemic at a meeting of the Commission to Combat Drug Abuse.
-This approach comes with detailed Action Steps that will guide Jim’s efforts throughout the state.

 Jim has served on the boards of numerous not-for-profit organizations at local, national, and international levels and chaired several of them.
 He currently serves on the Dean’s Council of the Indiana University Kelley School of Business – Indianapolis, the Advisory Board of the School of Industrial and Systems Engineering at Georgia Tech, and the Board of Directors of Building Tomorrow.

 In 2009, Jim was inducted into the Central Indiana Business Hall of Fame; in 2011 he received the Distinguished Entrepreneur Award from the Kelley School of Business at Indiana University; and in 2018 he was inducted into the Georgia Tech College of Engineering Hall of Fame.